 The king gave orders for the local provinces to provide the things for the temple.
 We finally get to see the reason for this generosity and it was simply fear.
 Artaxerexes feared the wrath of a God that he did not even personally know.
 As it says in Proverbs 9:10, "The fear of the Lord is the beginning of wisdom" and so the king is making some wise decisions based on his fear.
 It seems that this a forgotten aspect of our coming to faith in God.
 We hear much today about the love of God but we do not hear much about fearing His wrath if we don't turn to Jesus.
 Without fear of the consequences of sin and God's coming judgment, we will not repent and accept Jesus' payment for our sins.

-You are also to know that you have no authority to impose taxes, tribute or duty on any of the priests, Levites, singers, gatekeepers, temple servants or other workers at this house of God.
+Moreover, we herewith proclaim to you that it will be illegal to impose tribute, taxes or tolls on any of the cohanim, L'vi'im, singers, gatekeepers, servants or laborers in this house of God.

 We see how afraid the king was of God's wrath in the fact that he basically allowed the temple workers independence from the other authorities.